kiranukamath/myblogsite/content/blog/regular-expression-a-very-important-tool.md

 ## Medium post

+Regular expression is a sequence of characters mainly used to find and replace patterns in a string or file.

 Lets discuss problem that can be solved using regular expression. (example is from fastai course)

 Usually label is stored in file name, so it you can extract it and use as label.